 Topics Related to Hammocks Beach State Park

-Join us at Hammocks Beach State Park for a guided hike to celebrate Earth Day.
+Join us at Hammocks Beach State Park for a guided hike to celebrate the first day of 2026!

 Join our rangers and learn about the coastline bivalve mollusks, known as oysters, and the benefit they provide to our waters.

-Ferry service, campsites, and all facilities at Bear Island are closed.
-The mainland areas are open.
+Ferry service is closed for the 2025 season; Bear Island camping is open however the bathhouse is closed and winterized as of November 17, 2025.
+The mainland areas and trails are open.
 The boat ramp is open, and the Simmons Mainland Campground is open for reservations.
 There is no public docking on Bear Island and there is no beach access on the mainland.

 Veterans with service-related disabilities are now eligible to apply to receive a free Annual Pass to North Carolina State Parks.